 4.2.3.1 Introduction

 WebTransport is a modern web API and protocol framework that enables secure, low‑latency, bidirectional communication between browsers or web apps and servers.
+WebTransport is designed to cover use cases where the WebSocket API is too limited (single, ordered, reliable byte stream over TCP) and where the WebRTC Data Channel is too complex or too peer-to-peer-oriented.

-The IETF defines the WebTransport protocol framework [], including the HTTP/2 [] and HTTP/3 [] mappings found in [] and [], respectively, while the W3C specifies the web API [] that allow data to be exchanged between a browser and server.
+The IETF WebTransport Working Group [webtrans-charter], formed in 2019, defines the WebTransport protocol framework [draft-ietf-webtrans-overview], including the mappings to HTTP/2 [RFC9113] and HTTP/3 [RFC9114] found in [draft-ietf-webtrans-http2] and [draft-ietf-webtrans-http3], respectively, while the W3C specifies the web API [WebTransport] that allows data to be exchanged between a browser and server through a QUIC-like API (secure, multiplexed real-time transport of streams and datagrams).
+When layered over HTTP/3, a WebTransport session runs over an underlying HTTP/3 connection.

 The protocol and API are designed to work within the Web security model (origin verification, TLS), and are aimed at real-time scenarios such as gaming, interactive streaming, collaboration, and IoT telemetry.
-Non-browser clients, such as native apps, might instead benefit from using QUIC directly for greater control and efficiency.4.2.3.2 Features
+Non-browser clients, such as native apps, might instead benefit from using QUIC directly for greater control and efficiency.

+The WebTransport protocol stack is shown in Figure 4.2.3.1-1.

+Figure 4.2.3.1-1: WebTransport protocol stack

+In this stack, HTTP3Transport represents a protocol mapping, including:

+- HTTP/3 feature negotiation

+- Extended CONNECT to initiate the connection

+- Mapping WebTransport datagrams and streams to HTTP/3 datagrams and streams.

+Editors’ note: Encapsulation format for WebTransport needs to be added.

+4.2.3.2 Features

-WebTransport utilizes QUIC to provide both unidirectional and bidirectional streams, ensuring reliable and ordered delivery of byte streams.
+WebTransport provides a session-based communication model supporting multiple independent unidirectional and bidirectional streams, ensuring reliable and ordered delivery of byte streams.
 It also allows for unreliable delivery using QUIC datagrams.
-The API exposes readable/writable streams and datagrams to developers.
+The API exposes readable/writable streams and datagrams to developers, all multiplexed within the same connection when running over HTTP/3 [draft-ietf-webtrans-http3].

 When layered over HTTP/3, a WebTransport session is established via an HTTP/3 CONNECT with :protocol=webtransport and negotiated SETTINGS.
 All data then flows over QUIC streams/datagrams.
 Applications gain high-level access to QUIC’s capabilities through the WebTransport API.
 However, arbitrary crafting of QUIC packets or frames is not allowed; the developers interact with QUIC through the WebTransport API’s streams and datagrams mapped onto QUIC.